- About us

 College international surveys

-Despite ever-growing interest in the UK’s international skills offer, there continues to be little information available about its scale and value compared to data for HE education export.
+Despite ever-growing interest in the UK’s international skills offer and the role that colleges play in delivering technical and vocational education, there continues to be little information available about its scale and value compared to data for higher education (HE) export.
 This survey seeks to fill that gap.

 Previous years international survey reports: